-Collin Wilcox is excellent as the accuser of Tom Robinson, her explosive outburst in court is intense.
+Collin Wilcox is excellent as the accuser of Tom Robinson, her explosive outburst in court is a moment which is not easily forgotten.
 James Anderson is also very memorable as the despicable father of Mayella.
 A very young Robert Duvall has a memorable appearance towards the end of the film as the gentle (and much misunderstood)Boo Radley.
 John Megna is funny as the curious Dill.
 Estelle Evans is excellent as Calpurnia, I love her in the scene where she really lays into Scout for being rude to a guest because of how he eats.

 The brilliant character actor Paul Fix also appears as the judge preceding over Tom’s trial.
 Much like Atticus it is suggested through Fix’s performance that the judge isn’t happy with the racism, nor with the direction that the trial and verdict take, but that he is powerless to do anything about it, despite being in a position of authority and law.

 The title sequence to this film is very clever and is one of the best I’ve ever seen.
 It shows us a child drawing, and we see a collection of objects in a box.
 Over this sequence we hear a child humming, and then the beautiful lullaby like score by Elmer Bernstein kicks in.
 It is simple and beautiful, and also very moving (and we haven’t even started the story yet!).
-Bernstein’s score for this film is so unlike his Western scores, and I think it was one of the best pieces of music that he ever composed.
+I think that Elmer’s score for this film is one of the best that he ever composed.

 My favourite scenes are the following.
 The swing scene between Atticus and Scout.
 All the courtroom scenes.
 Scout asking Jem questions about their mum and Atticus being shown to have been listening in on the conversation.
 The children daring one another to near the Radley porch.
 Calpurnia telling Scout off for making fun of the way a guest at their house eats dinner.
 The children saving Atticus from the mob gathering outside the jail.
 Atticus’s reaction to being spat at.
 Scout and Atticus talking about her fighting, and about why he is defending Tom.
 Jem sitting in the car getting scared by Mr. Ewell.
 The scene where Boo comes to see Scout.